 Hop in the car and have your camera ready for a cruise on the Hana Highway, one of the most enchanting coastal routes in the world.
 Its 53 miles along the eastward shore is distinguished by 600 curves framed in lush jungle- and waterfall-covered cliffs and ocean drop-offs.
 Stop at Waianapanapa State Park to stroll a black-sand beach, hike, or explore a nearby lava tube.
 Hana, a quaint and friendly community, gives you a peek at old Hawaii.
 Continue just outside town to beautiful Hamoa Beach and to the Pools at Oheo Gulch, to hike and swim.

-Haleakala National Park is the largest dormant volcano in the world, and within it is a Manhattan-sized crater filled with hiking trails and lush valleys.
+Haleakala National Park is the largest dormant volcano in the world, and within it is a huge crater filled with hiking trails and lush valleys.
 Start at the base and drive from sea level to more than 10,000 feet in 38 miles.
 On your way up through the clouds, the weather will change and you'll pass many overlook ops, including Kalahaku Overlook, at 9,000 feet, where you can gawk at the five-foot-tall silver sword plant, found nowhere else on earth.

 Check out Lahaina, a whaling town and Hawaii's former capital, it’s where missionaries wrestled to save the seafaring souls of whalers in the 1800s.
 Wander the Baldwin Home to see how the locals lived or lounge under the massive Banyan Tree for shade or sunset mynah bird serenades.
 At night, enjoy an authentic feast and show at Lahaina Lu'au, or, if it's Friday, stroll the streets for Aloha Friday when galleries stay open late.